Ares-Developers/Ares-docs/restored/spotlights.rst

 If an object with a spotlight cloaked, the spotlight was removed and would not reappear once the object uncloaked.
 This doesn't happen any more.
-The spotlight will be invisible while the object is cloaked, deactivated, or being warped out, though.
+The spotlight will be invisible while the object is cloaked, deactivated, being warped out, or burrowed, though.

 :tagdef:`[TechnoType]HasSpotlight=boolean`
   If set to :value:`yes`, creates a spotlight from the unit or structure.
   Defaults to :value:`no`.
 :tagdef:`[TechnoType]Spotlight.StartHeight=integer - leptons`
   Specifies the number of leptons above the ground at which the spotlight will be generated.
+Has to be :value:`0` or greaater.
 Defaults to :value:`430`.
 :tagdef:`[TechnoType]Spotlight.Distance=integer - leptons`
   The number of leptons ahead of the unit where the spotlight will reach the ground.
 Defaults to :value:`1024`.